 On its east is a chain of atolls called Ratak, meaning sunrise.
 On the west is another chain of atolls called Ralik, predictably meaning sunset.

-Marshall Islands Travel Medical Insurance for International Travellers - FAQs
+Marshall Islands Travel Medical Insurance for International Travelers - FAQs

 U.S. Medicare and Medicaid plans do not work in the Marshall Islands.
 Most healthcare facilities do not accept overseas insurance coverage.
 You may need to pay upfront before receiving any healthcare services.